The Quantum Complexity of String Breaking in the Schwinger Model

-Understanding confinement and developing robust predictive capabilities for the resulting dynamical phenomena, such as fragmentation and hadronization, remains a long-standing challenge.
-On the path to scientific discovery in high-energy and nuclear physics, techniques from quantum information science are now being used to address this challenge.
-We have performed classical simulations of string formation and breaking in the (Abelian) Schwinger model, focusing on quantum complexity beyond bipartite entanglement entropy.
-Measures of both local and nonlocal quantum complexity are found to provide distinct and complementary probes of the mechanism of string formation and breaking.
+{\it Discussion---} Continuing along the path of scientific discovery in high-energy and nuclear physics, techniques from quantum information science are now being used to understand confinement and develop predictive capabilities for the resulting dynamical phenomena.

-We find that quantities, such as the nonstabilizerness and multipartite entanglement of contiguous subsystems, exhibit rapid variations in the vicinity of string breaking, in contrast to classical quantities like energy density.
-Importantly, nonlocal quantum complexity (as measured by both the MI and the NL RoM) is found along the string, with classical correlations appearing to be somewhat longer range than the quantum correlations.
-Both vanish abruptly after string breaking.
-This shows that both classical and quantum correlations develop during string breaking, but suggests that the longer distance correlations are predominately classical.
-Unfortunately, our computations of nonlocal measures of complexity are limited to small systems due to the resources required for minimizations in the subregions, along with considerations of the stabilizer polytope.
-We have not computed measures of higher-body nonlocal magic, for the reasons stated above, and cannot rule them out.
+We have performed classical simulations of string formation and breaking in the (Abelian) Schwinger model, finding that quantum complexity varies rapidly during string breaking, and provides distinct probes complementary to classical quantities like energy density.
+Importantly, nonlocal quantum complexity (as measured by both the MI and the NL RoM) is found along the string.
+This shows that both classical and quantum correlations develop during string breaking, and suggests that the longer distance correlations are predominately classical.
+Our nonlocal complexity computations are limited to small systems due to the resources required for subregion minimizations and stabilizer polytope considerations.
+For these reasons, we have not computed higher-body nonlocal magic measures and cannot rule them out.